-If you are unable to provide any of the above because, for example, you have not worked within the last 3 years, then you are advised to secure a second year UK foundation programme post before applying for a specialty training programme.
+If you are unable to provide any of the above because, for example, you have not worked within the last 31⁄2 years, then you are advised to secure a second year UK foundation programme post before applying for a specialty training programme.

-Alternatively, you could secure a post that will enable you to demonstrate Foundation Competence to a consultant who could then provide you with an Alternative Certificate e.g. a locum or trust post.
+Alternatively, you could secure a post that will enable you to demonstrate the Foundation Professional Capabilities to a consultant who could then provide you with a Certificate of Readiness to Enter Specialty Traiing e.g. a locum or trust post.

-We understand that refugee doctors may have less access to standardised documentation and in rare cases may not be able to obtain an Alternative Certificate.
+We understand that refugee doctors may have less access to standardised documentation and in rare cases may not be able to obtain a certificate.
 If you are unable to provide any of the above because of your refugee status, you should contact the recruiting organisation for advice before submitting your application form.
-Refugee doctors will be required to provide an Alternative Certificate wherever possible.
+Refugee doctors will be required to provide a Certificate of Readiness to Enter Specialty Training wherever possible.